James L. Riotto - Criminal Defense Lawyer

-Serving Monroe County, Orleans County, Livingston County, Wayne County and Genesee County
+Serving Monroe County, Orleans County, Livingston County, Wayne County, Genesee County, and Ontario county

 James L. Riotto is a lawyer in Rochester who has an impressive law enforcement background combined with substantial criminal defense experience.
 His extensive experience as a state trooper and within law enforcement and criminal prosecution has provided him with a unique perspective that sets him apart from other Rochester criminal defense attorneys.
 Clients get the benefit of an attorney with a clear understanding of both sides of their legal issues.